-While Wi-Fi is in almost every home and uber convenient, Wi-Fi enabled smart locks do tend to need their batteries replaced a little more often.
+While Wi-Fi is in almost every home and is uber-convenient, Wi-Fi-enabled smart locks do tend to need their batteries replaced a little more often.
 Depending on how often you are remotely accessing your locks, you may need to replace the batteries every few months.
 It’s a good idea to read recent reviews of smart locks to get an idea of how long the batteries might last.

 Most smart locks are direct replacements for your deadbolt, which means installing one is relatively simple.
 All models have built-in Wi-Fi and may be compatible with Amazon Alexa, Google Nest, Apple Home Kit, or all three.
 If you’re using Z-Wave, there are also locks that will be compatible with that smart home protocol, too.

 When choosing a smart lock, you will first and foremost want to find one that is compatible with whatever smart home system you already have running.
-If you don’t have much in the way of smarts in your house, chances are you are going to need some thing like a hub, bridge, or other Wi-Fi connection device.
+If you don’t have much in the way of smarts in your house, chances are you are going to need something like a hub, bridge, or another Wi-Fi-connected device.
 Some locks will include a bridge device in the package, while others will rely on existing smart home interfaces.
-In some cases, this will be an Amazon Echo Show device, Google Nest hub, an Apple HomePod, or Apple TV.
+In some cases, this will be an Amazon Echo Show device, a Google Nest hub, an Apple HomePod, or Apple TV.
 Read the specifications carefully to ensure you are bringing home a lock that will actually be able to talk to your smart home configuration.

 While it’s possible to pick up a basic deadbolt for just a few bucks, smart locks typically cost more.
 They often come with some type of battery pack that will power the automatic opening and closing of your lock and need to be connected to Wi-Fi and a companion app.
 Packing all that technology in and ensuring it runs smoothly costs money, naturally.
 Smart locks from reputable brands cost around $200-300 on average.
 You can certainly find extremely cheap smart locks, but you need to do your homework to ensure they cannot be hacked, picked, or simply broken.

 There are two core types of smart locks.
-The first option is to completely replace your deadbolt lock set; that includes the bolt, exterior lock face and the interior lever.
-If you have a standard size deadbolt in your door, the process for this is relatively easy, and many smart lock’s companion apps will walk you through it step-by-step.
+The first option is to completely replace your deadbolt lock set; which includes the bolt, exterior lock face, and the interior lever.
+If you have a standard-size deadbolt in your door, the process for this is relatively easy, and many smart lock’s companion apps will walk you through it step-by-step.